goharbor/harbor/docs/user_guide.md

 By default, users can repeatedly push an image with the same tag to repositories in Harbor.
 This causes the previous image to effectively be overwritten with each push, in that the tag now points to a different image and the image that previously used the tag now becomes tagless.
 This is due to the Docker implementation, that does not enforce the mapping between an image tag and the image digest.
 This can be undesirable in certain cases, because the tag can no longer be trusted to identify the image version.
 The sha256 digest remains reliable and always points to the same build, but it is not rendered in a human-friendly format.

-Moreover, the Docker implementation means that deleting a tag results in the deletion of all other tags that point to the same digest, causing unwanted image deletions.
+Moreover, the Docker implementation requires that deleting a tag results in the deletion of all other tags that point to the same digest, causing unwanted image deletions.

 To prevent this, Harbor allows you to configure tag immutability at the project level, so that images with certain tags cannot be pushed into Harbor if their tags match existing tags.
 This prevents existing images from being overwritten.
-Tag immutability guarantees that an immutable tagged image will always have the same behavior regardless of how subsequent images are pushed, tagged, retagged, and so on.
+Tag immutability guarantees that an immutable tagged image cannot be deleted, and cannot be altered through repushing, retagging, or replication.

 1. Log in to the Harbor interface with an account that has at least project administrator privileges.
 1. Go to **Projects** and select a project.